50-Course/insights-platform/README.md

 - **Text Extraction**: Utilized libraries like PyMuPDF and pdfminer.six for extracting text from PDF files, ensuring compatibility with different document types.

 ## Installation

+For local development, you can set up the project using Docker and Docker Compose.
+This will allow you to run both the Flutter web app and the FastAPI backend seamlessly.

+-

 Clone the repository and run: